Home • About the Stream • The Partnership • The Projects • Research & Data • Community Pages • News & Events • Maps • Search • Links • Contact Us

 It comprises eleven member organisations from both the public and private sector.
 Partners have pooled their expertise and resources to work together toward their goals.

-The Partnership is Chaired by Roger Harrington, Technical Director of Bournemouth & West Hampshire Water and a Chartered Environmentalist.
+The Partnership is Chaired by Roger Harrington of Sembcorp Bournemouth Water and a Chartered Environmentalist.

 It was formally launched on 21st March 2002 when Barbara Young, Chief Executive of the Environment Agency, met with Partnership representatives at Bournemouth Oceanarium to hear of the plans for the stream.